gec/reef-sprinkle-scripts/README.markdown

 ## Install Ruby and Gem (locally):

-On development machine (machine you will be deploying from) we need to be able to run the ruby gem sprinkle, follow these steps if you dont allready have a working "gem" command on your path.
-But please dont install the apt-get version of gem, you will live to regret it.
+On development machine (machine you will be deploying from) we need to be able to run the ruby gem sprinkle, follow these steps if you don't allready have a working "gem" command on your path.
+But please don't install the apt-get version of gem, you will live to regret it.

     sudo apt-get install ruby ruby1.8 ruby1.8-dev libopenssl-ruby1.8 wget